 2. Look for coral guard crabs in branching species.

 If they are present, then the coral is probably still alive.
 This is because the crabs and the coral have a very close relationship.
-The coral provides the crabs with a home, nutrition in the form of mucus, and even more food in the form of lipid stored in the tips of the tentacles.
-The crabs in turn provide protection against predators such as the crown-of-thorns sea star, as well as increase water circulation among the coral’s branches, among other benefits.
+The coral provides the crabs with a home, and with nutrition in the form of mucus.
+It provides even more food in the form of lipid stored in the tips of the tentacles.
+The crabs in turn provide protection against predators such as the crown-of-thorns sea star.
+They also increase water circulation among the coral’s branches, among other benefits.

 These crabs are not easy to see however.
 At night they are actively moving about the colony.
 But during the day they are deep within the branches.
 Very close observation and a light are necessary.